 a.
-Final exams for first-year core courses are scheduled by the Atkinson School Recorder and will occur during Finals Week.
+Final exams for first-year core courses are scheduled by the Atkinson School Recorder and will occur during Core Finals Week.
 No more than one core course exam will be scheduled each day.
-Final exam dates for first-year core courses are shown on the schedule of classes for each semester.
+Final exam dates for first-year core courses are shown on the university's academic calendar.

-Regulations and Processes Governing Specific EC/CC, JD/MBA, and BA/MBA Elective Courses
+Regulations and Processes Governing Specific EC/CC, JD/MBA, MBA/MSDS, and BA/MBA Elective Courses